Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Discussion

 In this paper we have used the DWF formulation of the Thirring model to perform spectroscopy using orthodox lattice field theory techniques on a lattice in which the temporal extension is greater than the spatial extent.
 Since the Thirring model has no gauge symmetry, we have also been able to study propagation of elementary fermion fields.
 In both cases the results represent significant progress over previous exploratory studies~\cite{Hands:2016foa,Hands:2018vrd}.

 In the meson sector, our results are consistent with the two Goldstone-like modes G$^\pm$ having degenerate masses, as demanded by the residual U(1)$\otimes$U(1) symmetry, despite a large disparity in the overall magnitude of the correlators.
 Moreover the accessible non-Goldstone NG$^-$ state is clearly more massive, and increasing as the system moves from the symmetric into the broken phase, despite a very noisy signal due to its definition in terms of the difference of two much larger correlators.
 At the weakest couplings $\beta=0.36$ explored, the poor quality of fit reflected in the large systematic error $\Delta_{\rm syst}$ suggests mesons are only very weakly bound so there is significant contamination from a fermion-antifermion continuum.
-In the broken phase at $\beta=0.24$ by contrast, while the Goldstones are tightly bound they fail to respect the expected behaviour $M_{\rm G}\propto\surd m$; the large $L_s$-artifacts shown in Fig.~\ref{fig:goldstone_scaling} suggest U(2) symmetry restoration may be even harder to observe in the spectrum than in the order parameter.
+In the broken phase at $\beta=0.24$ by contrast, the Goldstones are tightly bound, but fail to respect the expected behaviour $M_{\rm G}\propto\surd m$; the large $L_s$-artifacts shown in Fig.~\ref{fig:goldstone_scaling} suggest U(2) symmetry restoration may be even harder to observe in the spectrum than in the order parameter: studies in the thermodynamic limit, not taken here, may also prove important.

-In the fermion sector, we have first presented an analysis of the free-field correlator which highlights a potentially significant contamination arising from a fermion-doubler continuum at small $t$, and also examined the impact of varying domain wall height $M$ and separation $L_s$.
+In the fermion sector, we have first presented an analysis of the free-field correlator which highlights a potentially significant contamination arising from a fermion-doubler continuum at small $t$, clearly visible in the data of Fig.~\ref{fig:correlators}, which must be taken into account when performing spectroscopic fits.
+We also examined the impact of varying domain wall height $M$ and separation $L_s$.
 Once again, the superior convergence of the DWF formulation with mass term $S_{m_3}$ (\ref{eq:mass_3}) is apparent.
 A major innovation has been the employment of wall sources to vastly improve the sampling of the correlator over previous attempts~\cite{Hands:2016foa}.
 The results indicate $M_f\approx{1\over2}M_{\rm G} \simeq {1\over2}M_{\rm NG}$ at weak coupling $\beta=0.36$, consistent with mesons being weakly bound states, but that $M_f$ rises steeply towards the phase transition at $\beta_c\approx0.28$ until correlator noise precludes its measurement in the broken phase.
 It is clear a much finer comb of coupling strengths in the vicinity of $\beta_c$ is needed in order to refine this rather crude first step.